CompTIA Certifications

 How much does it cost to get CompTIA certified?

 The cost of CompTIA certifications varies depending on the specific certification.
 For example, the A+ certification requires two exams, each costing around $232, making the total around $464.
-Other certifications like Network+ and Security+ typically have a single exam costing between $300 and $350.
+Other certifications like interactive labs, Network+ and Security+ typically have a single exam costing between $300 and $350.
 Prices can vary by region and do not include study materials or training courses.

 Do I need A+ for cybersecurity?